-The FY 17/18 budget establishes $5.5 billion in appropriations for Riverside County, a decrease of 2.2 percent from FY 16/17 budgeted spending levels.
-Overall estimated revenue is projected to increase to $5.2 billion, a decrease of 0.9 percent.
+The budget establishes $5.6 billion in appropriations for Riverside County, an increase of 1.7 percent from previous budgeted spending levels.
+Overall estimated revenue is projected to increase to $5.4 billion, an increase of 3.3 percent.
 The difference is backed with use of fund balance, net assets, and reserves.

-The FY 17/18 budget includes $3.2 billion in general fund appropriations, comprising 58 percent of the overall budget.
+The budget includes $3.3 billion in general fund appropriations, comprising 60 percent of the overall budget.
 General fund discretionary revenue continues to show modest growth.
-Estimated discretionary revenue is projected to increase $22.6 million over the current forecast to $752.5 million in FY 17/18.
-This 3 percent increase is due primarily to modestly rising property-related tax revenues and less one-time revenues.
-Discretionary spending decreased to $756 million.
-Of that, an appropriation for general fund contingency is budgeted at $20 million, or 2.6 percent of discretionary revenue.
+Estimated discretionary revenue is projected to increase $26.4 million over the current forecast to $781 million.
+This 4 percent increase is due primarily to modestly rising property-related tax revenues and interest income.
+Discretionary spending increased to $799.5 million.
+Of that, an appropriation for general fund contingency is budgeted at $20 million, or 2.5 percent of discretionary revenue.

 The gap between discretionary revenue and discretionary spending is covered by departmental reserves and anticipated draw from the reserve for budget stabilization.

-In response to the Governor’s January budget proposal that included shifting significant costs for In-Home Supportive Services (IHSS) back to counties, the Executive Office cut net county cost allocations by 6.5 percent to achieve the $42 million in savings necessary to cover those cost.
-Departments prepared and submitted their budgets factoring in these cuts and, with only a few exceptions, nearly all departments were able to absorb them.
-Departments achieved this largely through a combination of draws on departmental reserves and deletion of primarily vacant positions.
-Overall, this budget includes deletion of 1,332 currently authorized positions, a reduction of 5.1 percent from the currently authorized level as of May 2017.
+To keep discretionary spending within the reserve limits set by the Board, the Executive Office implemented targeted net county cost cuts by approximately 4 percent to achieve the $10 million in savings.
+Departments achieved these cuts largely through a combination of draws on departmental reserves and deletion of primarily vacant positions.
+Overall, this budget includes deletion of 780 currently authorized positions, a reduction of 3 percent from the authorized level as of July 2017.

-Overall, the FY 17/18 budget contains $5.5 billion in total appropriations across all funds, a net decrease of 2.2 percent from the FY 16/17 current budgeted levels.
-Broken out by function, the largest sector of overall county appropriations is $1.6 billion for public protection at 29.5 percent, reflecting a net decrease from current spending of 2.4 percent, followed closely by $1.4 billion for health and sanitation at 24.9 percent, reflecting an increase of 4.6 percent, and $1.2 billion for public assistance at 21.2 percent, reflecting a decrease of 2.5 percent.
-These three functions comprise 76 percent of total appropriations.
-General government comprises only 16.9 percent of all appropriations at $924 million, a net decrease of 10.3 percent, while all others combined comprise only 7.5 percent.
+Overall, the budget contains $5.6 billion in total appropriations across all funds, a 1.7 percent net increase of $93 million from the previously budgeted levels.
+Broken out by function, the largest sector of overall county appropriations is $1.7 billion for public protection at 30 percent, reflecting a 2.5 percent increase, followed closely by $1.5 billion for health and sanitation at 27 percent, reflecting an increase of 3.2 percent, and $1.1 billion for public assistance at 20 percent, reflecting a decrease of 1.2 percent.
+These three functions comprise 77 percent of total appropriations.
+General government comprises only 15 percent of all appropriations at $822 million, a net decrease of 1.4 percent, while all others combined comprise only 4 percent.

 The county uses Budget Schedule 20 to amend the authorized position levels in Ordinance No. 440 in conjunction with annual appropriations.
-The FY 17/18 budget recommends a total of 24,559 authorized positions, a 5.1 percent net decrease of 1,332 positions from the currently authorized level as of May 2017.
+The budget authorizes a total of 24,591 positions, a 3 percent net decrease of 780 positions from the level authorized as of May 2018.
 This net reduction is principally due to departments shedding vacant positions as expected in response to funding cutbacks.
 Additional summary analyses are provided below.
-Further details regarding requested and recommended position authorization are summarized in the departmental narratives, and provided by budget unit and job classification in Schedule 20.
+Further details regarding requested and adopted position authorization are summarized in the departmental narratives, and provided by budget unit and job classification in Schedule 20.

-As of May 2017, 19,725 regular, full-time positions were filled and 6,166 were vacant.
-On a percentage basis, 76 percent of regular positions authorized were filled, and 24 percent remained vacant.
-Of those vacant, 33 percent are in public assistance, 30 percent in public protection, and 27 percent in health and sanitation, while only 8 percent are in general government.
+As of May 2018, 19,479 regular, full-time positions were filled and 5,892 were vacant.
+On a percentage basis, 77 percent of regular positions authorized were filled, and 23 percent remained vacant, a decrease in vacancy of 1 percent from the previous year.
+Of those vacant, 37 percent are in public protection, 29 percent in health and sanitation, 22 percent are in public assistance, and, while only 10 percent are in general government.
 Vacant positions may not need funding for a full fiscal year, if at all.
-The Executive Office continues analyzing vacant position levels for opportunities to achieve further cost savings.

-The FY 17/18 budget includes $5.2 billion in estimated revenues across all funds, a 0.9 percent net decrease from FY 16/17 budget estimates.
-By function, general government is projected to collect $1.5 billion, or 28.7 percent of estimated revenues, a decrease of 6.3 percent.
-It should be noted that general government departments are responsible for collecting the bulk of the county’s general purpose revenue, which causes the amount of revenue attributed to that functional group to be disproportionate to their appropriations, which are minor by comparison.
+The budget includes $5.4 billion in estimated revenues across all funds, a 3.3 percent net increase of $170 million from the prior budget estimates.
+By function, general government is projected to collect $1.5 billion, or 29 percent of estimated revenues, an increase of 3.1 percent.
+It should be noted that general government departments are responsible for collecting the bulk of the county’s general-purpose revenue, which causes the amount of revenue attributed to that functional group to be disproportionate to their appropriations, which are minor by comparison.
 Such revenues include property taxes, sales and use taxes, and public safety sales tax.
-Health and sanitation is projected to collect $1.9 billion, or 23.4 percent of the total, for a net increase of 4.3 percent, public assistance is projected to receive $1.1 billion, or 20.6 percent, a net reduction of 2.7 percent, and public protection is projected to collect $1 billion, or 19.8 percent, a net increase of 3 percent.
-The other functional areas together comprise only 7.5 percent of all estimated revenue.
+Health and sanitation is projected to collect $1.3 billion, or 25 percent of the total, for a net increase of 3.9 percent, public protection is projected to collect $1.1 billion, or 20 percent, a net increase of 3.2 percent, and public assistance is projected to receive $1.1 billion, or 20 percent, a net increase of just 0.1 percent.
+The other functional areas together comprise only 6 percent of all estimated revenue.

-Of total revenues across all funds, 45.5 percent is intergovernmental state and federal revenues, charges for current services comprise 32.5 percent, and taxes comprise only 8.2 percent.
-Minor revenue sources comprising the balance include licenses, permits and franchises; use of money and property; and fines, penalties, and forfeitures projected.
+Of total revenues across all funds, 49 percent is intergovernmental state and federal revenues, charges for current services comprise 31 percent, and taxes comprise only 8 percent.
+Minor revenue sources comprising 4 percent of the balance include licenses, permits and franchises; use of money and property; and fines, penalties, and forfeitures projected.

 The county general fund is the principal operational fund, comprising 58 percent of total appropriations.
-The FY 17/18 budget includes $3.2 billion in general fund appropriations, an overall decrease of 0.3 percent from the current budget.
-Public protection accounts for the largest portion, totaling $1.4 billion, or 43 percent, reflecting a spending decrease of 1.6 percent.
-A total of $992 million, or 31.2 percent, is for public assistance programs, which is down 1.7 percent, and another $601 million, or 18.9 percent, supports health and sanitation services, reflecting a net increase of 6.6 percent.
-General government services account for only 6.9 percent, at just over $219 million, a net decrease of 3.6 percent.
+The budget includes $3.3 billion in general fund appropriations, an overall 3.0 percent increase of $94.4 million from the current budget.
+Public protection accounts for the largest portion, totaling $1.4 billion, or 44 percent, reflecting a spending increase of 2.2 percent.
+A total of $1 billion, or 30 percent, is for public assistance programs, which is up 0.5 percent, and another $679 million, or 21 percent, supports health and sanitation services, reflecting a net increase of 8.2 percent.
+General government services account for only 5 percent, at just over $161 million, a net increase of 1.9 percent.

-Broken out by spending category, 47 percent of overall appropriations are for salaries and benefits, with 23.4 percent for other charges, such as public aid and debt service and 22.7 percent for services and supplies.
-Just 0.4 percent of overall appropriations are for acquisition of fixed assets, and 0.6 percent of the general fund budget is set aside for contingencies.
+Broken out by spending category, 48 percent of general fund appropriations are for salaries and benefits, with 24 percent for other charges, such as public aid and debt service and 23 percent for services and supplies.
+Just 0.2 percent of general fund appropriations are for acquisition of fixed assets, and 1 percent of the general fund budget is set aside for contingencies.

-The budget projects $3.2 billion in estimated general fund revenue, a net increase of 1.6 percent.
-By function, public assistance is projected to receive $946 million, or 30 percent of general fund revenue, a net revenue reduction of 2.1 percent.
-Public protection is projected to collect $856 million, or 27.2 percent, a net revenue increase of 4.5 percent.
-General government is projected to collect $816 million, or 25.9 percent of estimated general fund revenues, a slight revenue decrease of 0.2 percent.
+3.5 percent.
+General government is projected to collect $853 million, or 26 percent of estimated general fund revenues.
 As noted above, general government departments are responsible for collecting the bulk of the county’s general purpose revenue, causing the amount of revenue attributed to that functional group to be disproportionate to their appropriations.
 Such revenues include property taxes, sales and use taxes, and public safety sales tax.
-Health and sanitation is projected to collect $518 million, or 16.5 percent of general fund revenue, reflecting a net revenue increase of 6.7 percent.
-The other functional areas together comprise only 0.4 percent of all estimated general fund revenues.
+Health and sanitation is projected to collect $598 million, or 18 percent of general fund revenue, reflecting a net revenue increase of 10 percent.
+The other functional areas together comprise only 0.3 percent of all estimated general fund revenues.

-Broken out by revenue category, $2 billion, or 64.6 percent, of estimated general fund revenue is from the state or federal governments, a net revenue increase of 1.2 percent.
-Charges for current services, such as fire and police services to contract cities, comprise $563 million or 17.9 percent, a net revenue increase of 6 percent.
-Taxes comprise $301 million, or 9.6 percent, and reflect no net change over current estimates.
+Broken out by revenue category, $2.1 billion, or 65 percent, of estimated general fund revenue is from the state or federal governments, a net 3.9 percent revenue increase of $80 million.
+Charges for current services, such as fire and police services to contract cities, comprise $596 million or 18 percent, a net revenue increase of 4.3 percent.
+Taxes comprise $313 million, or 9 percent, a net increase of 4.2 percent over current estimates.
 All other revenues comprise just 8 percent of the general fund total.

 Overall, county spending is dominated by mandated core functions such as health, welfare, and criminal justice, which are heavily supported by purpose-restricted state and federal subventions.
 While having fiduciary responsibility for oversight of the entire county budget, the Board of Supervisors has discretionary spending authority over a limited amount of the county's overall financial resources.